MistyCommunity/Documentation/src/content/docs/reference/rest.md

 Parameters
 **Note:** Because GET requests do not contain payloads, the parameter for this request must be included in the URL as seen above.
 - FileName (string) - The name of the image file to get, including the file type extension.
 - Base64 (boolean) - Optional.
-Stending a request with `true` returns the image data as a downloadable Base64 string.
+Sending a request with `true` returns the image data as a downloadable Base64 string.
 Sending a request with `false` displays the image in your browser or REST client immediately after the image is taken.
 Default is `true`.

 ```json
 {